lightningnetwork/lnd/docs/go-fuzz/README.md

 an unimportant code path caused by the parser catching the error.
 If a `1` is returned, the `[]byte` input was parsed successfully and the two `lnwire.Message` objects were indeed equal.
 This `[]byte` input is then added to the corpus as a valid message.
-If a `panic` is reached, serialiation or deserialization failed and `go-fuzz` may have found a bug.
+If a `panic` is reached, serialization or deserialization failed and `go-fuzz` may have found a bug.

 ### Conclusion ###